zimmer3-iii/Credit_Risk_Analysis/README.md

 | `high_risk`       | 0.09 | 0.92 | 0.94 | 0.16 | 0.93 | 0.87 | 101   |
 | `low_risk`        | 1.00 | 0.94 | 0.92 | 0.97 | 0.93 | 0.87 | 17104 |
 | `avg / total`     | 0.99 | 0.94 | 0.92 | 0.97 | 0.93 | 0.87 | 17205 |

+## Summary

+The first 4 models don't really stand out that much from each other.
+They have accurarcy scores between 54% and 67%, and they predict around 80% of the high_risk applicates correctly.
+While flagging high_risks correctly is the main goal, these models achieved this by also saying roughly 50% of the low_risks were also high_risks.
+The random forest model has a 78% accurarcy score but that improvement only comes from predicting more of the low_risks correctly and doesn't really approve upon the other models for flagging high_risks correctly.
+The easy ensemble adaboost is probably the only model I would recommend.
+It has a 93% accurarcy but more important it predicts 92% of the high_risks correctly.
+The added bonus is that also got 94% of the low_risks correctly.